Wyoming

-Wyoming (/waɪˈoʊmɪŋ/ wye-OH-ming) is a landlocked state in the Mountain West subregion of the Western United States.
+Wyoming (/waɪˈoʊmɪŋ/ wy-OH-ming) is a landlocked state in the Mountain West subregion of the Western United States.
 It borders Montana to the north and northwest, South Dakota and Nebraska to the east, Idaho to the west, Utah to the southwest, and Colorado to the south.
-With an estimated population of 587,618 as of 2024, Wyoming is the least populous state despite being the tenth-largest by area, and it has the second-lowest population density after Alaska.
-The state capital and most populous city is Cheyenne, which had a population of 65,132 in 2020.
+With an estimated population of 587,618 as of 2024, Wyoming is the least populous state despite being the tenth-largest by area, and it has the second-lowest population density.
+The state capital and most populous city is Cheyenne.

 Wyoming's western half consists mostly of the ranges and rangelands of the Rocky Mountains; its eastern half consists of high-elevation prairie, and is referred to as the High Plains.
 Wyoming's climate is semi-arid in some parts and continental in others, making it drier and windier overall than other states, with greater temperature extremes.
-The federal government owns just under half of Wyoming's land, generally protecting it for public use.
-The state ranks sixth in the amount of land—and fifth in the proportion of its land—that is owned by the federal government.
+The federal government owns just under half of Wyoming's land; the state ranks sixth in the amount of land—and fifth in the proportion of its land—that is owned by the federal government.
 Its federal lands include two national parks (Grand Teton and Yellowstone), two national recreation areas, two national monuments, and several national forests, as well as historic sites, fish hatcheries, and wildlife refuges.